2022 Audi A8 Facelift Spied For The First Time

 We’re tempted to believe the electrified prototype is a high-end version with the optional matrix LED headlights equipped with laser technology.
 The shape of the front lighting clusters has changed and it appears to be more in line with the A3’s headlights, but the lower section is wider to better fit the A8’s bigger front fascia.

 The daytime running lights that double as the turn signals have been moved to the top of the cluster for both the standard and optional headlights.
+It's easy to observe the non-PHEV version also had the newly shaped lights of the A8 E-Tron model, but with a different layout.

 At the back, the taillights carry over the same shape but with new graphics that differ from one prototype to the other.
 Chances are the A8 facelift will feature digital OLED taillights as originally seen on the revised Q5 last year.

 Audi has ruled out making a fully electric A8 based on the sedan’s current generation but has promised to extend the electric range of the PHEV model.
 We also know the promised level 3 semi-autonomous driving system is not on the agenda anymore, although being the firm’s range-topping model, the facelift could come with upgraded assistance systems.